karinlj/Responsive-project/README.md

 ## Description

-Assignment for employment as frontend developer Hogia
+Assignment for employment as frontend developer at Hogia 2019.

 ## Prerequisites